Mexican Slang words

 Cochino

-Used to describe some as a pig, dirty, disgusting or rude.
+Used to describe someone as a pig, dirty, disgusting or rude.

 Crudo / cruda

-To be hungerover.
+To be hungover.
 Estoy crudo – I’m hungover.

 Desmadre

 A few meanings both positive and negative.
-It’s super common to use this word.
+Very common slang word.
 A disaster/mess/chaos/wild.
 Everything is going wrong, Es un desmadre.
 The fiesta last night was awesome, un desmadre.
 Your room is an absolute mess, tu cuarto es un desmadre.

 Guapo / Guapa